-The proposed substation extension works are at low or negligible flood risk from tidal, fluvial, groundwater, sewers, reservoirs and canals.
+The proposed works are at low or negligible flood risk from tidal, fluvial, groundwater, sewers, reservoirs and canals.

-The construction site of the proposed works lie partially within surface water flood extents.
+The construction site of the works lie partially within surface water flood extents and there is a medium flood risk during the construction phase.
 The impact on flood risk due to the works will inherently be temporary for the duration of the works period.
 Mitigation is to be provided in the associated construction management plan to avoid impeding or diverting flood water.
-Following implementation of the measures outlined in Section 5.7.2.3, potential impacts from flooding are negligible.
+Following implementation of the measures outlined in Section 5.7.2.3, potential impacts from flooding are low to negligible.